vedantroy/discuss/DEVLOG.md

 # 19-04-2022

+Auth is finally done.
+Took forever.
+But I got redirects working too, and I don't think it's hacky (which is nice)

 How to generate auto-incrementing integer:
 (I'm gonna use a nano-id instead b/c it will prevent iterating over all users)